anthdm/hollywood/README.md

 # Blazingly fast, low latency actors for Golang

 Hollywood is an ULTRA fast actor engine build for speed and low-latency applications.
-Think about game servers, adversting brokers, trading engines, etc...
+Think about game servers, advertising brokers, trading engines, etc...
 It can handle **10 million messages in under 1 second**.

 ## Features